 - the total lifetime cost of the equipment is generally lower than cloud systems

 Regardless of whether you choose a cloud or on-premise phone system, all VOIP systems use SIP (Session-Internet-Protocol) lines.
 At their most basic level, SIP lines, or SIP trunks, are merely conduits that use the internet rather than traditional physical phone lines to connect you with the broader world.

 What are the benefits of using phone systems with SIP line technology?

 SIP lines offer a host of benefits over a traditional analog phone line.
 Financially, businesses that move to a phone system using SIP lines rather than analog phone lines will often reduce their monthly phone bills by as much as 30 percent.

 SIP lines are financially more efficient because they are considered a shared resource, meaning that each unique phone number your business has does not require a phone line.
-You only need a SIP line for each simultaneous connection would want.
+You only need a SIP line for each simultaneous connection you would want.

 For example, a typical SME with ten employees would require ten traditional phone lines, one for each employee with a phone.
 On the other hand, unless they are in a business where all their staff are on the phone at the same time, they will only require six or seven SIP lines.

 Since SIP lines connect through the internet, they can provide long-distance calling for typically a fraction of a traditional long-distance calling plan.

 Their internet connection also enables a variety of unified communication methods and features that a traditional phone line cannot match.
 Unified communication is the idea of unifying all your means of communication, both internally between employees, and externally to customers and suppliers into a single unified solution.